 T-Mobile and Sprint are merging to create a customer-focused 5G juggernaut

 In the USA, there are four major cell service providers -- Verizon, AT&T, T-Mobile, and Sprint.
-Of that group, two are considered more "budget friendly" and low-quality -- Sprint and T-Mobile.
+Of that group, two are considered by some to be low-quality -- Sprint and T-Mobile.
 While that is absolutely true of the former, the latter is actually very good, offering affordability, solid coverage, and fast speeds.
+I swear by it these days.

 It has often been rumored that T-Mobile and Sprint were discussing mergers, potentially forming a company that won't just compete with Verizon and AT&T, but potentially leapfrog them -- especially with the impending roll-out of 5G.
 Today, the rumors become reality, as T-Mobile and Sprint are officially merging in an all-stock transaction -- pooling resources to establish a stronger overall company.
 The name Sprint will be dropped entirely -- a smart move as it is the weaker brand.